brian311/brian311/README.md

 Hey! 👋

-I am a technical writer documenting DevOps software at CloudBees.
+I am a staff technical writer documenting DevSecOps software at Harness.
 I have a passion for learning, knowledge sharing, collaboration, and working with new technologies.
-Lately, I've focused on using the Docs as Code approach, writing developer docs, and learning about CloudBees CD/RO.
+Lately, I've focused on using the Docs as Code approach, writing developer docs, and learning about the Harness Platform and Self-Managed Enterprise Edition.

 <!---